BRML/baxter_data_acquisition/README.md

 ### Experiment convenience launch file
-There also are launch files that collect the three seperate steps above into one file.
+There also are launch files that collect the three separate steps above into one file.
 This serves a two-fold purpose.
 First, it is more convenient to start the whole experiment from a single